Illinois Healthcare News| August 5, 2018

 The new plans will allow Americans to purchase short-term coverage for as long as 12 months, and renew it up to three years.
 In contrast, the old system, issued in late 2016 by the Obama administration, allowed patients to keep the coverage for a maximum of three months.

-Indeed, the individual insurance market has been on the decline – according to Centers for Medicare & Medicaid Services (CMS), less people purchased individual health insurance coverage, both with and without federal advance premium tax credit (APTC) subsidies.
+Indeed, the individual insurance market has been on the decline – according to Centers for Medicare & Medicaid Services (CMS), fewer people purchased individual health insurance coverage, both with and without federal advance premium tax credit (APTC) subsidies.

 According to the CMS’ report, the number of people enrolled in the individual market without subsidies declined by an alarming 20 percent nationally in 2017.
 Meanwhile, unsubsidized enrollment dropped by more than 40 percent in six states.